oncody/civ-board-game-2010/README.md

 To build a city, sacrifice your scout.
 Move any other friendly figures in this square to a legal adjacent square.
 Add a city token to the map where your scout was.
 Adopt a new social policy.
 Each “Start of Turn” ability on a social policy card can only be used once per turn.
 If a card has two abilities, both can be used once.
 When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want)

-### Play a reserved great person tile
+### Play Great Person
-Play a reserved great person tile on your civilization sheet into one of your city's outskirts
+Play a reserved great person token on your civilization sheet into one of your city's outskirts

-### Change government
+### Change Government
 Change your government in one of the following ways:
 1. Change to a government you unlocked last turn
 1. Change to anarchy for a turn (on your next turn you can change to any government)
 1. Change to any government you have unlocked (requires you to have been in anarchy for a turn)

-### Invest a coin (if playing with this optional rule)
+### Invest Coin
 Requirements:
 1. Can only invest coin tokens
 1. Can not invest coins printed on the map, printed on tech cards, or printed on buildings

 To invest a coin, lower your economy coin dial by 1.
 This coin no longer counts towards your 15 coin victory condition 1.
-Place an investment tile on an investment card.
+Place an investment token on an investment card.
 Investments cannot be removed by other players

 ## Trade Phase
 Everyone does the following actions at the same time in any order